jazzlanders0111-hash/jazzlanders0111-hash/README.md

 }
 ```

-I've been wired this way longer than I've had the vocabulary for it.

-Before analytics was a career path I knew existed, I was already doing it — obsessing over player/team stats in any sports, optimizing my situations, running mental simulations on decisions before committing.
-Any system I was in, I'd break it down: what are the inputs, what moves the output, what's the highest-leverage thing to do right now.
-That instinct didn't come from a course.
-It was just how I processed the world.

-It carried into how I approach competitive problems too especially in any kind of games.
-I study the situation before acting — what's the counter, what are the tradeoffs, what does the macro picture look like versus what needs to happen in the next thirty seconds.
-I review what went wrong after the fact, not to dwell on it, but to close the gap.
-And I've always gravitated toward the role that makes the team work — the one that absorbs pressure, creates space, and measures success by whether the outcome was right, not whether I was the most visible person in the result.

-Professionally, I'm a **Licensed Professional Teacher (LPT)** in the Philippines — board exam certified, Major in English.
-The LPT isn't a soft credential.
-It's a national standard that means my communication skills were tested in front of real people who needed to actually understand, not just nod along.
-Years of translating complicated material into something any audience could actually understand and use.
-That's the part most analysts skip, and the part I've been building since before I knew analytics was the job.

-Two projects shipped.
-A certification earned.
-The learning doesn't stop — that part never left from teaching.
-Always curious.
+Before I ever knew data analytics existed as a career, I was already
+doing it in my own way — breaking down systems, tracking patterns,
+asking what the numbers actually meant.
+That instinct wasn't learned.
+It was just how I processed things.

+It carried into everything I touched.
+When I make music, I'm checking
+the volume levels, the filters, the reverb, the LFO, every minor detail
+of the sound until it feels right.
+In games, I gravitate toward the
+baron lane as a tank or bruiser, not because it's flashy, but because
+absorbing pressure and creating space for teammates to do their job is
+the role that actually wins.
+I get obsessive about what I care about,
+and once something clicks I go all the way in.

+Analytics hit that same nerve because it combines two things I genuinely
+enjoy: figuring out how a system works, and explaining what I found in
+a way that actually lands with whoever is listening.

+That second part is where the teaching background comes in.
+I'm a
+Licensed Professional Teacher (LPT) in the Philippines, board certified,
+Major in English.
+For years I translated complicated material for people
+who had no prior context for it, in real time, in front of real people
+who needed to actually understand, not just nod along.
+Most analysts
+with strong technical skills never built that muscle.
+I started there.

+I hold myself to a high standard on everything I put out.
+I don't move
+on until the logic holds and I'm comfortable defending every decision.
+That's just how I'm wired.

+I keep learning every day, even the minor details.
+That part never stops.

 ---